benbristow/train-times/README.md

 ### Departures

 ```
-./main.rb ORIGIN DESTINATION
+./main.rb ORIGIN [DESTINATION]
 ```

 * Origin: Where the train is departing from

-* Destination: Where the train is going - this can be anywhere the train stops down the line
+* Destination (optional - leave blank for anywhere): Where the train is going - this can be anywhere the train stops down the line

 ### Arrivals

 ```
-./main.rb --mode='arrivals' ARRIVING FROM
+./main.rb --mode='arrivals' ARRIVING [FROM]
 ```

 * Arriving: Where the train is arriving at

-* From: Where the train is coming from before it arrives - this can also be anywhere the train stops down the line
+* From (optional - leave blank for all): Where the train is coming from before it arrives - this can also be anywhere the train stops down the line

 ### Help